Jrostaggs97/Jrostaggs97/README.md

 - 👋 Hi, I’m @Jrostaggs97 aka Jon Staggs.
-I'm an MS student at University of Washington's Applied Math dept. I graduated from UT Austin in 2020 with a BS in math and will be returning as a PhD student to the Oden Institute of Computational Science and Engineering.
-Hook 'em!
+I'm a PhD student at UT Austin in Computational Science, Engineering, and Math at the Oden Institute.
+I graduated from UT Austin with a BS in math and an MS in Computational and Applied Math from the University of Washington
-- 👀 I’m interested in PDEs and nonlinear things.
-- 🌱 I’m currently learning some High Performance Computing
+- 👀 My research is focused on using PDEs to model and understand the maintenance of highly diverse ecosystems, namely forests 🌱
-- 📫 How to reach me: jrstaggs@uw.edu
+- 📫 How to reach me: jon.staggs@utexas.edu

 <!---
 Jrostaggs97/Jrostaggs97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.